miking-lang/miking-dppl/README.md

-# miking-ppl

 # CorePPL
 To be written...

 # RootPPL
 RootPPL can be seen as an intermediate language for representing probabilistic models and comes with a framework that performs inference on the GPU in these models.
-These models are currently hardcoded, see examples in the folder rootppl/models.
+These models are currently hard-coded, see examples in the folder rootppl/models.
 The idea is that high-level Miking probabilistic programming languages should be compiled to this intermediate language.

 ## Getting Started
 The instructions below are tested on Ubuntu 18.04 but should work for other Linux distributions, Windows, and Mac.